 Occasionally, for legal reasons or reasons of confidentiality, we may have to take the meeting in private.
 These exempt items are usually the last on the agenda and public and press will be asked to leave the meeting before the debate begins.

 Our 18 councillors all attend the Council meetings.
-We sit round the table, with the Provost as the convenor.
-The Chief Executive and the Clerk to the Council, (the Head of Strategy and Customer Services), sit at the top table, beside the Provost, to provide guidance and advice.
+At meetings where there are Education matters, three religious representatives also attend.
+We sit round the table, with the Provost as the Chair Person.
+The Chief Executive and the Clerk to the Council sit at the top table, beside the Provost, to provide guidance and advice.

-Copies of all non-confidential reports are available at the start of each meeting.
-The agenda and reports are also available in local libraries.
+Copies of the agenda and all non-confidential reports are available at the start of each meeting.

 If you would like a copy of the agenda, please contact us using the details below.
 Copies of the agenda and reports are available to download from the meetings diary section on this site.

 The official record of our Council meetings is contained in the 'minutes'.
 This is not a word-for-word note but a record of our decisions.
 Minutes of our Council meetings are public documents.
-You can view electronic copies on tthe meetings diary section on this site and copies are available in our libraries.
+You can view electronic copies on the meetings diary section on this site and can also be viewed in our libraries.

 Please note that no camera or recording equipment is permitted in the Council chambers without permission.